 At True Friends, you can find the ideal family volunteering opportunity.

-As a summer camp or respite volunteer, you will be a new friend to campers, and will assigned to a cabin and assist staff in providing program activities and the best care and most fun possible in order to make campers’ time at camp the best it can be.
+As a summer camp volunteer, you will be a new friend to campers, and will assigned to a cabin and assist staff in providing program activities and the best care and most fun possible in order to make campers’ time at camp the best it can be.

 Volunteering at True Strides has many different faces.
 One could be a side walker, horse leader, tack cleaner, stall cleaning or horse groomer or our critical game player.
 These positions will depend upon your comfort level, experience and desire to learn.
 We will train you and make sure the position fits you.

 As you identify the site and program that is right for your family, be sure to involve your kids in the decision making process.
 Everyone wants the experience to be a success for everyone.
 Keep these tips in mind, too:

 Plan to work alongside your children to guide and encourage them (plus keep an eye on them).
 That way you can share observations and later talk about the experience.